jmshea/jupyterquiz/README.md

 * shuffle_answers = boolean, whether to shuffle answers for multiple-choice questions (default True)
 * preserve_responses = boolean, whether to output the user responses in a way that is preserved upon reload of the notebook (default False) -- see below

+### Quiz Formatting
+In addtion, it supports additional options for controlling the formatting of the quiz options.

+* `border_radius` = boolean, border radius of question boxes
+* `question_alignment` = string, alignment of question text (e.g., "left", "right)
+* `max_width` = int, max width of question boxes

+For more fine-grained formatting control of the question text, leaving the question field the empty string (`""`) will result in only the answers being displayed.
+This allows for custom question formatting such as including images, tables, more complex code examples, etc. Note that this feature works better for a single question quiz and may not work as well with shuffled quizzes or quiz questions selected at random.

 ## Preserving student responses

 **New as of version 2.0 (7/26/2022): There is now code to enable preserving student responses (for instance, for checking/grading their quizzes).
 If you want to use this functionality, please read this carefully!**